the-cafe/git-ai-commit/README.md

 Resets the entire config to its default state.
 This will reset all settings, including API keys and model.

+`--prefix`

+Set a prefix for generate commit messages.

 ---

 📌 `git-ai-commit  help`, `-h`